lorentzben/host-microbe-interaction-protein/content/citations/oakleyChickenGastrointestinalMicrobiome2014.md

-"cecal communities dominated by Firmicutes and Bacteroides at the phylum level, while at finer levels of taxonomic resolution, a phylogenetically diverse assemblage of microorganisms appears to have similar metabolic functions that provide important benefits to the host as inferred from metagenomic data." ([Oakley et al 2014:100](zotero://open-pdf/library/items/DCIPX6EN?page=1))
+<a id="^591b5e"></a>"cecal communities dominated by Firmicutes and Bacteroides at the phylum level, while at finer levels of taxonomic resolution, a phylogenetically diverse assemblage of microorganisms appears to have similar metabolic functions that provide important benefits to the host as inferred from metagenomic data." ([Oakley et al 2014:100](zotero://open-pdf/library/items/DCIPX6EN?page=1)) ^591b5e

 "We foresee advances in strategies to improve gut health in commercial operations through management of the intestinal microbiota as an alternative to in-feed subtherapeutic antibiotics, improvements in preand probiotics, improved management of polymicrobial poultry diseases, and better control of human pathogens via colonization reduction or competitive exclusion strategies." ([Oakley et al 2014:100](zotero://open-pdf/library/items/DCIPX6EN?page=1))